Calculator

 Photovoltaic Calculator

-Calculate annual yield, self-consumption, feed-in, annual benefit and rough payback period of your solar PV system.
+Calculate annual yield, self-consumption, feed-in, battery-storage effect, annual benefit and rough payback period of your solar PV system.
+Self-consumption with battery is estimated as an output.

 Inputs